Data Migration

 Migrating to SAP S/4HANA?
 A Primer on the Selective Data Transition Approach

 There’s plenty of advice out there on the potential routes as you dig into that question; however, in this article let’s dig deeper into one of these avenues, Selective Data Transition.
-In this post, written to help provide advice on this topic to business, IT, and transformation program leaders, I’ll be covering:
+In this post, written to help provide advice on this topic to business, IT, and transformation program leaders, we’ll cover:

 • The route continuum for SAP S/4HANA transitions